 A minimum grade of C is necessary to receive minor credit.

-Double Major in Finance and Economics
+Double Major in Economics and Finance

 Required and elective courses will parallel the material necessary to prepare students for the first part of the CFA exam, which can be taken either during the senior year or after the completion of undergraduate studies.
 For details, please contact the chairperson.